- Home

 After treatment is over, your family and friends may also need time to adjust.
 Research shows that carers can also have high levels of distress, even when treatment has finished.

-Your cancer diagnosis may make people around you question their own priorities and goals.
+Your cancer diagnosis may make people around you think about their own priorities and goals.
 And, like you, they may be concerned about the cancer coming back.
 Let your family and friends know that you understand it is hard for them as well.
-You may want to tell them how much you appreciate all they have already done to help you, and let them know if you still need their support.
+You may want to tell them how much you appreciate all they have already done to help you.
+If you still need support, let them know how it would be best for them to provide it.

 People close to you can have a range of reactions when your cancer treatment ends.
 They may feel: